Skip Global navigation and goto content

 Florida Department of Health in Hernando County

-Vaccines to prevent serious and/or deadly diseases are one of the greatest successes of the 20th century.
-Vaccine-preventable diseases are at their lowest levels ever.
+Immunizations to prevent serious and/or deadly diseases are one of the greatest successes of the 20th century.
+Immunization-preventable diseases are at their lowest levels ever.

 Immunization Office Schedule